 The ID Act prescribes the means for resolution of industrial disputes between individual workmen, trade unions and employers.
-It provides, inter alia, for non-discrimination of workmen on the basis of their membership with trade unions and prescribes for prior notice conditions in relation to strikes that are typically organised by trade unions.
+It, inter alia, provides for non-discrimination of workmen based on their membership with trade unions and prescribes for prior notice conditions in relation to strikes that are typically organised by trade unions.

 2.4 Are employers required to set up works councils?
 If so, what are the main rights and responsibilities of such bodies?
-How are works council representatives chosen/ appointed?
+How are works council representatives chosen/appointed?

-The ID Act provides for constitution of a works committee in an establishment with 100 or more workmen, comprising of equal representation of workmen's and employers' representatives, to settle workmen-related disputes and any other issues related to conditions of service.
+The ID Act provides for constitution of a works committee in an establishment with 100 or more workmen, in the event that the relevant government issues any specific or general directions to that effect, comprising of equal representation of workmen' and employers' representatives, to settle workmen-related disputes and any other issues related to conditions of service.
 The workmen representatives must be chosen in the prescribed manner and in consultation with the trade unions (if any).